h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_Quiz.md

 2. Using the multivariate Gaussian probability density function, derive expressions for $P(\mathbf{x}|\text{class }0)$ and $P(\mathbf{x}|\text{class }1)$
 3. Assuming equal prior probabilities $P(\text{class }0) = P(\text{class }1) = 0.5$, apply Bayes' theorem to classify

-For a detailed explanation of this problem, including step-by-step calculations, multivariate Gaussian properties, and Bayesian classification, see [Question 31: Multivariate Gaussian Classification](L2_1_31_explanation.md).

 #### Solution Approaches
 This problem can be tackled using multiple approaches: